Colombian Excelso Coffee Beans

 Everyone knows that Colombia produces some of the world's finest coffees.

 There are more than half a million coffee farmers in Columbia, there are very few estates as most coffee is farmed on small lots.

 The quality of Colombian coffee beans had suffered as a result of extreme weather conditions in the period from 2010 through to 2012 - excessive rains through the prime growing seasons over the last few years during the critical coffee tree flowering stage have reduced yields and lowered the quantity of export coffee.

 Issues with fungus that have seen large tracts of coffee plantations destroyed and renewed with hardier crop types that can withstand extreme climate conditions.

 The Roya (or coffee leaf rust) epidemic in late 2010 has taken a couple of years to overcome with re-planting and increased procedures around farm management to prevent a recurrence.

-THE GOOD NEWS IS THAT COLOMBIA IS NOW BACK !!!
+THE GOOD NEWS IS THAT COLOMBIA IS BACK BETTER THAN EVER !

 There are two main grades of Colombian coffee - Supremo and Excelso.

-We know that Excelso beans whilst smaller in size can deliver exceptional flavor and fruit notes and to be honest, I think Excelso's offer for more ZING in the cup with sharper acidity that cuts through milk a lot better.
+We know that Excelso beans whilst smaller in size can deliver exceptional sweet flavors and fruit notes and to be honest, I think Excelso's offer for more ZING in the cup with sharper acidity that cuts through milk a lot better.

 Supremo beans (in a traditional sense) have a tendency to be milder and less pronounced compared to the Excelso and the Supremo beans may sometimes offer more body or mouthfeel.

 As most Australian coffee drinkers add milk to their espresso brews, we believe the Excelso is better suited for Single Origin use whilst the Supremo makes a better blender.

 For this reason, we focus our efforts in selecting Colombian coffees around the Excelso type (or grade).

-We currently have three(3) different premium Excelso's on the deck at the moment and we are roasting these on a rotating basis during the week - La Union, Inza Rafael and Popayan.
+We currently have two(2) different premium Excelso's on the deck at the moment and we are roasting these on a rotating basis during the week - Inza & Popayan.